-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: At the P site location, lake deposits were found in a depression which was formed in the peat deposits.
 In these humic lake deposits many ostracods and Hydrobias were found.
 The Hydrobias have been dated at ± 1310 BC.
 Because these lakes where brackish and the hard water effect may have played a role, it cannot be excluded that the lake infill is somewhat younger than indicated by the 14C date.